TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/Azure Activity Log.md

 ### Results

 ## **What is Azure Activity Log?**
-Azure Activity Log is a logging platform, that allows you to track Subscription-level events.
-Information includes:
+Azure Activity Log is a logging platform, that allows you to track Subscription-level events. information includes:
 - Operation name
 - Status: Succeeded or Failed
 - Time(stamp) of alteration/creation